Students 4 Best Evidence: "A network for students' interest in evidence-based health care."

-"The integration of the best research evidence with our clinical expertise and our patient's unique values and circumstances" (Albarqouni et al, 2018).
+"The integration of the best research evidence with our clinical expertise and our patients' unique values and circumstances" (Albarqouni et al, 2018).

 Image source: https://www.library.ucdavis.edu/guide/ebp-resources/